Why the Design of a Heavy Jump Rope is So Important

 3. Rotation design - We used the highest quality, ball bearings for smooth jumping, and to protect your wrists and shoulders from excessive torque and strain.

-We offer several jump rope combo sets, but when it comes to choosing your first set, the most popular choice for heavy ropes is the 4-Rope Plus Set:
+We offer several jump rope combo sets, but when it comes to choosing your first set, the most popular choice for heavy ropes is the Get Fit Bundle:

-The Plus Set comes with four high-quality heavy jump ropes and a pair of Rugged handles.
+The Get Fit Bundle comes with four high-quality heavy jump ropes and two pairs of Infinity handles- one slim and one set of power handles.
 All of these ropes can be used indoor and outdoor.

 Have you used a heavy jump rope yet?
 If so, share your experience in the comments below.
 If you haven't, let us know what's been holding you back.